tchaick/DataCamp-Project-Dump/introductiontoshell.md

 # Introduction to Shell

-Retook the course as a refresher this February 6, 2023.
+Retook the course as a refresher this February 6, 2023 | Completed: February 9, 2023
 My notes and solutions below.

-## Manipulating files and directories
+# Manipulating files and directories

 ### How does the shell compare to a desktop interface